dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

----
-title: Build a data pipeline
-description: Build a data pipeline - the comprehensive guide
-keywords: [build a data pipeline]
----

 ## Building data pipelines with `dlt`, from basic to advanced

 This is in-depth overview will take you through the main areas of pipelining with `dlt`.
 Go to the